More at rubyonrails.org:

 </form>

-Select boxes in HTML require a significant amount of markup - one <option> element for each option to choose from.
-So Rails provides helper methods to reduce this burden.
+Select boxes, also known as drop-down list, allow users to select from a list of options.
+The HTML for select boxes requires a decent amount of markup - one <option> element for each option to choose from.
+Rails provides helper methods to help generate that markup.

 For example, let's say we have a list of cities for the user to choose from.
-We can use the select helper like so:
+We can use the select helper:

 <%= form.select :city, ["Berlin", "Chicago", "Madrid"] %>